ritik-raj-15/Octa-Hack-2019/README.md

 # Octa-Hack-2019

 ## Aim
-This website was created in Octa Hacks to facilitate the farmesrs for **ease in selling** their crops and for the buyeys to buy crops directly from the farmers eliminating the middle men.
+This website was created in Octa Hacks to facilitate the farmers for **ease in selling** their crops and for the buyeys to buy crops directly from the farmers eliminating the middle men.
 ---
 ## Table of contents